 *Percent of population

-As NYU strives to be in and of New York City as well as in and of the world, 25% of NYU's undergraduates hail from places outside of the United States.
+As NYU strives to be in and of New York City as well as in and of the world, approximately 25% of NYU's undergraduates hail from places outside of the United States.
 The Jewish community at NYU is diverse and vast.
-The Bronfman Center offers a pluralistic home away from home, with Shabbat and holiday celebrations at the center.
+NYU Hillel offers a multi-denominational home away from home, with Shabbat and holiday celebrations at the center.
 Every Friday night, we offer vibrant student-led services including Reform, Traditional Egalitarian, and Orthodox, as well as warm Shabbat dinners full of ruach (spirit).
-We offer Shabbat day services and meals every week for undergraduates and we direct graduate students and community partners to our Downtown Minyan.
-We also offer celebratory services and meals for every holiday for students, scholars, and community partners.
+We also offer celebratory services and meals for every Jewish holiday.
 In addition to religious services, we offer a wide array of student and staff-led events and programming, everything from crocheting to cooking to community service.
 We are here to meet students where they’re at, whether they’re looking for weekly services that feel like home or to enter a Jewish space for the first time.
 NYU also boasts the world-renowned Skirball Department of Hebrew and Judaic Studies, which houses majors and minors in Jewish Studies and Hebrew, graduate programs (including the MA-MPA dual degree in Jewish Studies and Nonprofit Management, in partnership with NYU’s Wagner School of Public Service), and the Taub Center for Israel Studies.
 Additionally, NYU has a study-away campus in Tel Aviv.

 - Served by Hillel Yes

 - Religious Services Available Unknown